Sokkeldirektoratet

 Measurands and uncertainty limits

-Table 1 (Requirements for measurement of produced quantities of petroleum)
+Table 1 (Requirements for measurements of quantities of produced petroleum)

 Measurement type: Measurand Uncertainty limit